Bible Meaning: From the Tiber

 The sea of Tiberias is recorded only twice in the New Testament.
 Its first appearance revolves around the events of John 6 which take place in early 29 A.D. just before the third Passover (John 6:4) of Jesus' ministry.

-As Jesus and his disciples crossed Galilee's sea (called the sea of Tiberias) by boat, a large group follows them on the shore.
+As Jesus and his disciples crossed Galilee's sea by boat, a large group follows them on the shore.
 The Lord, when the ship reaches land, notices about 5,000 men, along with women and children, coming toward him!
 After he and his disciples travel up a nearby mountain, with this huge swarm of people below them, he proceeds to miraculous feed them using only five barley loaves and two small fishes.

 The second mention of the sea of Tiberias (Galilee) is in John 21 and relates to Jesus' post-resurrection visit to seven of his disciples.
 The Lord, during this seventh recorded appearance after his resurrection, caused Peter to catch 153 fishes in a net that miraculously withstood being broken!

 The city of Tiberias is mentioned only in John 6:23.
 It was built by Herod Antipas, one of Herod the Great's sons, around 20 A.D. in honor of Roman Emperor Tiberius.
 Herod made it the capital of the Galilee region he ruled.
 The well-known Jewish historian Josephus reveals the unusual efforts carried out by Herod to populate his new city.

 "And now Herod the tetrarch, who was in great favor with Tiberius, built a city of the same name with him, and called it Tiberias.
 He built it in the best part of Galilee, at the lake of Gennesareth.
 There are warm baths at a little distance from it . . .